manuel-serrano/hiphop/doc/api.md

 Associate a listener to the machine event `signame`.

-Listener are invoked with one object with one or two fields:
+Listeners are invoked with one object with one or two fields:

-  * `signalName`: the name of the emitted output signal;
+  * `type`: the name of the emitted output signal;
-  * `signalValue`: the value of the signal at the end of the reaction.
+  * `nowval`: the value of the signal at the end of the reaction.
  This field exists only for valued signals.
 This field is immutable;